devjev/oov/README.md

     * ~~Have an endpoint for list of all queried/validated documents~~
     * ~~Have an endpoint to search validated documents by hash~~
     * ~~Have an endpoint to search validated documents by name~~
-        * This requires me actually reading the docs and thinking about the problem and that's just expecting too much
+        * This requires me actually to read the docs and think about the problem and that's just expecting too much
     * Use column families and batch writes in ValidateController